 STANDARD DBS CRIMINAL DISCLOSURE

-Our streamlined system makes it easier and faster than ever before for your organisation to access a criminal disclosure on current and future employees.
+Our streamlined system makes it easier and faster than ever before for your organisation to access a standard criminal disclosure on current and future employees.
 Our entire screening process can be carried out online, eliminating time, cost and resources – giving you up-to-date screening methods in a matter of days.

-When you work with CBS, you won’t have to sign any long term contracts or pay monthly rates – you simply pay for what you use.
-We charge no registration or set up fees, our services are simply accessed on a Pay-As-You-Use basis.
+When you work with CBS, you won’t have to sign any long-term contracts or pay monthly rates – you simply pay for what you use.
+We charge no registration or set up fees – our services are simply accessed on a Pay-As-You-Use basis.

 Standard Disclosure: £26.00

 We are also able to continually check an individual’s criminal history with our Update Service.
 This allows an employer to enhance safeguarding procedures and also allows the applicant to use their criminal certificate for other positions without the need to renew every three years.

 IS THIS THE RIGHT CHECK FOR YOUR NEEDS?

 DBS checks provided at the standard level of disclosure are protected by legislation and only those individuals who meet certain criteria are able to undertake this level of check.

 For those working closely and frequently with the most vulnerable in our society, such as children or vulnerable adults, it is likely the enhanced level disclosure will be more suitable.
 While standard levels checks are supported by legislation for positions that involve contact with the vulnerable, these are mainly used for professional or regulated bodies.